NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 # Recent Changes

+### December 26, 2013

+-   Fixed problem which prevented importing custom plate data for custom shape models.
+-   Changed how plate data are saved out so that all plate data is saved out to a single file including information about plates such as as area and coordinates of center of plate.
+-   Added plate data (slope, elevation, acceleration, potential) to most shape models.
+-   Added new Steins, Hartley, Lutetia, Bennu, Dione, Tethys, Mimas and Phoebe shape models which were recently delivered to the PDS.
+Dione and Tethys are now no longer restricted to only certain accounts.
+-   Added support for loading multiple custom lidar tracks in lidar search panel at once (when pressing "Load Tracks From Files...").
+-   Changed "Source:" to "Pointing:" in image search tabs.
+-   In lidar browse panels, show start and stop times of each file.
+-   Changed title of main window to display name of shape model currently being viewed.
+-   Added option in Help menu for opening web page listing sources of all data.
+-   [OSIRIS-REx team only] Added OLA tab to Bennu shape model and added some simulated lidar data.

 ### September 23, 2013

 -   Added options in the Preferences panel for changing the look of the